SigmaHQ/sigma-specification/appendix_modifer.md

   * Replace with query expression in target query language (`QueryExpressionPlaceholderTransformation`/`query_expression_placeholders`)
   * Replace placeholder with wildcard `*`, which should only be used as last resort. (`WildcardPlaceholderTransformation`/`wildcard_placeholders`)

-* `fieldref`: Modifier a plain string into the field reference type.
+* `fieldref`: Modifies a plain string into the field reference type.